|

 O.B.Tarasov, D.Bazin, NIM B204 (2003) 174-178

-for fast calculation of fusion residue cross sections has been developed in
+for the fast calculation of fusion-residue cross sections has been developed within

-This model can calculate very small cross-sections quickly due to its compared
+This model can calculate very small cross sections quickly compared with

-to programs using the Monte Carlo method.
-Such type of fast calculations is
+programs using the Monte Carlo method.
+This type of fast calculation is

-necessary to estimate fusion residue yields.
-Using this model the program
+necessary to estimate fusion-residue yields.
+Using this model, the LISE program

-LISE has now the possibility to calculate the transmission of fusion residues
+can now calculate the transmission of fusion residues

 through a fragment separator.